kubescape/sneeffer/README.md

       medium: 2
       negligible: 4
 ```
-in order to get more detailed results(list of relevant and irrelevant vulnerabilities):
+in order to get more detailed results (list of relevant and irrelevant vulnerabilities):
 ```
 kubectl get rvd -w
 ```

 ### Limitations
-1. Sneeffer only creates vulnerability results for PODs it saw starting.
+1. Sneeffer only creates vulnerability results for pods it saw starting.

 ## Configuration file